muhammadamir-github/odoo_module_description_regulations/readme.md

 					- :Fields: cp_reserved_for, cp_so_reserved_for_id, cp_po_reserved_for_id
 	- Templates:
 		- Reports:
-			1. **payment**, a custom report for account.payment with structure and style same as Pocket Journal's documents.:
+			1. **payment**, a custom report for account.payment with structure and style same as Pocket Journal's documents:
 				- :New: content, header, footer, fonts, sharedcss, external_layout
 				- :Extensions: None
 		- :Extensions: None